solemnsky/solemnsky/README.md

  create a new open-source multiplayer 2d plane game designed to support competition and community-driven design.

-This is the solemnsky codebase; barring the contributions of a benevolent artificial super-intelligence or some other wholly unlikely turn of events, writing code is our best bet at turning solemnsky into a reality.
+This is the solemnsky codebase.
+It's our best shot at making solemnsky happen.

 ## the making of solemnsky